jtdaugherty/vty/README.md

 and the terminal emulator coming to different conclusions about how wide some characters are.

-Vty has a built-in Unicode character width table.
-Unless configured to do otherwise, by default, Vty will use this built-in table.
-But since the built-in table is likely to eventually disagree with your terminal, Vty provides a feature called custom Unicode character width table support.
-This feature allows Vty to query your terminal to build a width table based solely on your terminal emulator's logic.
-That table is then saved to disk and loaded by Vty-based applications to ensure that Vty's width calculations are correct for that particular terminal.
+To address this, Vty supports loading custom character width tables that are based on the terminal's behavior in order to eliminate these disagreements.
+By default, though, Vty will use its built-in Unicode character width table.
+Since the built-in table is likely to eventually disagree with your terminal, Vty provides an API and a command-line tool to generate and install custom tables.

 Custom Unicode width tables based on your terminal emulator can be built by running Vty's built-in tool, `vty-build-width-table`.
 The tool